msneddon/nfsim/NFsim/README.txt

 Release Notes

 v1.11   Aug, 2012
+		(a)

+		(b) Fixed some problems evaluating complex-scoped local functions (CSLF).
+		CSLF were not updated properly after reactions that split complexes or deleted molecules.
+As in v1.10, complex-scoped local functions are enabled by default.
+A new command-line switch, -nocslf, has been added which disables complex-scoped evaluation.

 v1.10   Aug, 2011
         (a) Command line parser now detects arguments that are not properly preceeded by a dash, and generates a warning.  (b) Includes a check when